andyexeter/post-lockdown/readme.txt

 * `postlockdown_capabilities` - Array of capabilities to restrict.
 * `postlockdown_excluded_post_types` - Array of post types to exclude from search.
 * `postlockdown_get_posts` - Array of args to pass to get_posts().
 * `postlockdown_locked_posts` - Array of locked post IDs.
 Allows you to programmatically add or remove post IDs.
-Both the key AND value must be set to the post ID
+Both the key AND value must be set to the post ID.
 * `postlockdown_protected_posts` - Array of protected post IDs.
 Allows you to programmatically add or remove post IDs.
-Both the key AND value must be set to the post ID
+Both the key AND value must be set to the post ID.
 * `postlockdown_column_hidden_default` - Boolean which dictates whether the status column should appear by default on post lists.
 Defaults to false.
 * `postlockdown_column_html` - String of HTML showing the locked or protected status of a post in the status column on post lists.
 * `postlockdown_column_label` - String containing the heading/label for the status column on post lists.